-Professor Ghaziani’s recent book on gay neighbourhoods has been featured in international news outlets, including The American Prospect, The New Yorker, Time magazine, Salon, Slate, BBC Radio 4 (Thinking Allowed), CBC Radio, Chicago Tribune, The Monocle Daily (UK radio), National Post, Philadelphia Weekly, Seattle Times, SF Weekly, Standpoint magazine (UK), Vancouver Sun,and Vice magazine (US, UK, Canada, and Colombia).
+Professor Ghaziani’s recent book on gay neighbourhoods has been featured in international news outlets, including American Prospect, The New Yorker, Time magazine, Salon, Slate, BBC Radio 4 (UK), CBC radio and television (Canada), Chicago Tribune, Times Higher Education (UK), The Monocle Daily (UK radio), National Post (Canada), Irish Examiner, Philadelphia Weekly, Seattle Times, SF Weekly, Standpoint magazine (UK), Vancouver Sun, and Vice magazine (US, UK, Canada, and Colombia).
 In addition, he has been invited to speak on National Public Radio (NPR) stations in Chicago, Los Angeles, New Zealand, Seattle, Washington D.C., and Wisconsin.

 Killam Teaching Prize for Distinguished Instruction, 2014

-Clifford Geertz Best Article Honorable Mention Award in the Sociology of Culture, American Sociological Association (“Cultural Anchors and the Organization of Differences”), 2012
+Clifford Geertz Best Article Honorable Mention Award from the Sociology of Culture section of the ASA (“Cultural Anchors and the Organization of Differences”), 2012

-Early Career Scholar, Peter Wall Institute for Advanced Studies, University of British Columbia, 2012
+Early Career Scholar, Peter Wall Institute for Advanced Studies, 2012

-Sage Prize for Innovation and Excellence Finalist, British Sociological Association (“The Constraints of Culture”), 2010
+Sage Prize for Innovation and Excellence (finalist) from the British Sociological Association (“The Constraints of Culture”), 2010

-Charles Tilly Honorable Mention Award for Best Book in Collective Behavior/Social Movements, American Sociological Association (The Dividends of Dissent), 2009
+Charles Tilly Honorable Mention Award for Best Book from the CBSM section of the ASA (The Dividends of Dissent), 2009